lucastnguyen/ucsb-restrooms-app/README.md

 ## Instructions for Running

 #### For Running on a Simulator
-In addition to regular react-native installation, run `npm install react-native-maps` before starting the app.
+In addition to regular react-native installation, run `npm install react-native-maps` and `npm install react-native-collapsible-list` before starting the app.
 Before running, make sure to have the correct simulator/emulator installed.
 (Either the iPhone simulator that comes with XCode or an Android device emulator)

 To run the app: